Telehealth and Health Care Access

 Telehealth and Health Care Access There is a great deal of enthusiasm about telehealth these days and, in truth, there is a lot to be excited about.
 Telehealth can bring medical care into communities with limited access to providers or facilities, reduce wait times, and improve convenience.

 However, a key point that is often left out of the discussion is that telehealth alone may not be enough to achieve equity in access in underserved communities.
 Providing high-quality care requires access to ancillary diagnostic services and in-person follow-up.
-Introducing telehealth into underserved communities generates new demand for services such as procedures or tests that can’t be done through video conferencing.
+Introducing telehealth into underserved communities generates new demand for services such as non-surgical procedures or tests that can’t be done through video conferencing.
 Many experts have suggested that telehealth services for underserved populations require integration with the wider health care system; however, they require more than that.
 Telehealth requires integration into a well-functioning health care system that has the capacity to address all the additional patient needs that telehealth generates.

 The Trouble With Telehealth Strategies

 We recently completed evaluations of the MAVEN Project and Direct Dermatology, both of which use telehealth to increase access for the underserved.
 They offer telehealth capabilities to primary care providers who are frustrated that local specialists won’t take their patients or have long wait times.
 In the environments in which these two programs operate, telehealth seems to have so much promise.
 However, we learned in our evaluations that bringing in telehealth won’t reduce the burden on the dysfunctional health care system.
 By identifying problems that require longitudinal care, telehealth may actually stress the health care system further.